Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Introduction

 \section{Introduction}

-Hopf algebras and quantum groups has been widely studied for a few recent decades \cite{qGroups1, Hopf1, qGroups2} as fundamental objects that generalize groups and are natural symmetries of noncommutative algebras.
-Their further generalization as objects in a braided category \cite{brGeo} has recently been revisited in the context of quantum deformations of Lie groups with a complex-valued deformation parameter, in particular, for the $SU_{q, \phi}(2)$ \cite{su2,podles} as well as for entire classes of algebras \cite{arek}.
+As fundamental objects that generalize groups and natural symmetries of noncommutative algebras, Hopf algebras and quantum groups have been the subject of extensive study in recent decades \cite{qGroups1, Hopf1, qGroups2}.
+In the context of quantum deformations of Lie groups with a complex-valued deformation parameter, their further generalization as objects in a braided category \cite{brGeo} has been recently revisited, specifically for the $SU_{q, \phi}(2)$ \cite{su2,podles} and for entire classes of algebras \cite{arek} or as symmetries of certain algebras \cite{BJR21}.

-It is a natural question whether the braided Hopf algebras appear as symmetries of algebras in terms of both action and coaction.
-A typical motivating example is the case of Podle\'s quantum spheres \cite{podles0}, which are Hopf module algebras for one the most important and best known Hopf algebras $\cU_{q}(su(2))$, the quantum deformation of the universal enveloping algebra of the $su(2)$ Lie algebra.
-The algebra $\cU_{q}(su(2))$ and its representation theory has played a significant role in the construction of spectral triples over both $SU_q(2)$ \cite{dirac} and the families of Podle\'s spheres\cite{diracds, dirac_all_podles} and therefore we expect that the knowledge of the braided version of these symmetries shall be crucial to proceed with the construction of spectral geometries for braided version of $SU_q(2)$ and Podle\'s spheres.
-The answer for the symmetries in the form of coaction has been given in \cite{podles}.
+Naturally, one would wonder if the braided Hopf algebras are algebraic symmetries in terms of action and coaction.
+Our inspiration comes from Podle\'s quantum spheres \cite{podles0}, which are Hopf module algebras for one of the most significant and well-known Hopf algebras, $\cU_{q}(su(2))$, the quantum deformation of the universal enveloping algebra of the $su(2)$ Lie algebra.
+We anticipate that understanding the braided version of these symmetries will be essential to moving forward with the construction of spectral geometries for braided versions of $SU_q(2)$ and Podle\'s spheres.
+The reason for that is that the algebra $\cU_{q}(su(2))$ and its representation theory have played a significant role in the construction of spectral triples over both $SU_q(2)$ \cite{dirac} and the families of Podle\'s spheres \cite{diracds, dirac_all_podles}.
+While \cite{podles} provides the coaction-based solution for the symmetries of Podle\'s sphere the action-based solution has not been yet explored.

-A first natural approach is to construct a braided version of the quantum $\cU_{q}(su(2))$ that would give $SU_{q, \phi}(2)$ a structure of a braided Hopf algebra modules over it.
+A first natural approach is to construct a braided version of the quantum $\cU_{q}(su(2))$ that would give $SU_{q, \phi}(2)$ a structure of braided Hopf algebra modules over it.
 These attempts have started over 20 years ago and few promising candidates have been proposed, see for example \cite{quasiT}.
 However, up to our knowledge, none of those possesses the important geometrical properties of $\cU_{q}(su(2))$, especially the pairing with $SU_{q, \phi}(2)$ \cite{dirac} and the action on the algebra of quantum spheres.